kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 ## Completion and grading ##

 To complete the course, complete exercises in parts 1-5.
-To get lowest passing grade, 27 exercises is required.

 The total workload of the course is about 100 hours depending on your background.